Hierarchical modeling for an industrial implementation of a Digital Twin for electrical drives: Electrical (Electromagnetic) simulation

 The corresponding equations can be derived as

-where ${U}_{1}$ is the input voltage, ${I}_{1}$ and $I_{2}^{'}$ are the stator and the rotor currents respectively with the prime indicating quantities referred to the stator winding.
-It is important to note that sometimes, depending on the machine type, $U_{2}^{'}$ is set to zero (short circuited) which simplifies the computations. $s$ is the slip that describes the relation between the rotor speed $n$ and the synchronous speed $\synchronousSpeed$ of the stator flux as
+where ${U}_{1}$ is the input voltage, ${I}_{1}$ and $I'_{2}$ are the stator and the rotor currents respectively with the prime indicating quantities associated with the stator winding.
+It is important to note that sometimes, depending on the machine type, $U'_{2}$ is set to zero (short circuited) which simplifies the computations.
+The quantity $s$ is the slip that describes the relation between the rotor speed $n$ and the synchronous speed $\synchronousSpeed$ of the stator flux as

 All the impedance values are chosen to mimic the interactions between the stator and the rotor.
 These values are generally estimated using frequency measurements from the machine \cite{Salon1995}.
 In view of this, the equivalent circuit model can be considered to be a surrogate model.